pgalbavy/geneos/cmd/geneos/README.md

 Deletes the disabled component given.
 Only works on components that have been disabled beforehand.

 * `geneos edit [user|component] [names]`
-Open an editor for the selected instances or user config file
+Open an editor for the selected instances or user JSON config file.
+Will accept wild or multiple instance names.

+* `geneos upload [component] name [file|url|-]`
+Upload a file from local, url or stdin (default) and backup previous versions.
+No directories, always into instance working directory. `geneos clean` will remove backup files.
+Principal use for license token files, XML configs, scripts.

 ## Configuration Files